Why Sliding Doors?

 Do these phrases sound familiar?
 Our media bombards us with these messages almost daily.
 In fact we have heard them so often, many times without solutions, that we have begun to tune them out or have become paralyzed by the overwhelming scope of the problem.
 Whatever the reason for our inaction, these crises are not any less real to those affected by them, especially for those students who everyday are faced with limited prospects simply because of the way their brain works.
 Every day our educational system is contributing to the widening achievement gap and denying access to the STEM pipeline for millions of our students, those students who have the learning difference known as dyslexia.

 So, what if instead of shuttling these students through the door leading to poverty, limited opportunity, and in some cases prison, we slid that door closed and opened one leading to a life filled with following their passion?
 At SDSquared we seek to do just that.
 We target students who are denied access to both the remediation and enrichment in STEM by their lower-income status or whose families are unable to provide these things on their own for a variety of reasons.
-Our goal in doing is to simultaneously close the achievement gap and fill the STEM pipeline.
+Our goal in doing this is to simultaneously close the achievement gap and fill the STEM pipeline.